wolfhesse/dotnet-docker-samples/dotnetapp/README.md

 You are invited to contribute new features, fixes, or updates, large or small; we are always thrilled to receive pull requests, and do our best to process them as fast as we can.

-Before you start to code, please read the [.NET Core contribution guidelines](https://github.com/dotnet/coreclr/blob/master/CONTRIBUTING.md).

 ## Documentation

-You can read documentation for .NET Core, including Docker usage in the [.NET Core docs](https://docs.microsoft.com/en-us/dotnet/articles/core/).
+You can read documentation for .NET Core, including Docker usage in the [.NET Core docs](https://docs.microsoft.com/dotnet/articles/core/).
 The docs are [open source on GitHub](https://github.com/dotnet/core-docs).
 Contributions are welcome!